 If you’re too facing this problem, here is what you need to fix this problem:

-Unable to create new User Account
+Can’t create new User Account in Windows 11/10

 1. Press Windows Key + R combination, type put regedit in Run dialog box and hit Enter to open the Registry Editor.